-Aside from experiencing the power and excitement of one of the world’s premier distance races, students will broaden their educational horizons with college visits, admissions counseling and networking opportunities hosted by Harvard and the B.A.A..
-Sponsored by Wings and the fundraising efforts of Native runners training for the Marathon, this trip is meant to be a catalyst for selected students to strive for greatness in their own lives and bring the positivity of the race and its champions back to their families and communities.
+Aside from experiencing the power and excitement of one of the world’s premier distance races, students will broaden their educational horizons with college visits, admissions counseling and networking opportunities hosted by the B.A.A. and Harvard.
+Sponsored by Wings and the fundraising efforts of Native runners training for the Marathon, this trip is meant to be a catalyst for selected students to strive for greatness in their own lives and bring the inspiration of the race and its Native champions back to their families and communities.

-(MST); Click to the right to access: 2019 Pursuit Application
+(MST); Click to the right to access: 2020 Boston Pursuit Application

--College visits, counseling and a dorm stay facilitated by Boston-area Universities;
+-College visits and counseling facilitated by Boston-area Universities;

 -The B.A.A.
 5K hosted on the Boston Common the Saturday before the Boston Marathon;